LongyuanZhang/OMM_GMX/README.md

 OpenMM TI using Gromacs input

 ## How to use this example?
+First, create a conda environment from it: conda env create -f OMM_GMX.yml

 ghost.top: the topology file used in Gromacs thermodynamic integration.
 solv_ions.gro: the coonfiguration in Gromacs thermodynamic integration, with the very last two particle Na+ and Cl- as the alchemical particles.
 ti.py: the OpenMM codes that do thermodynamic integration.
 ParmEd is used to read .top and .gro files.
 You need to edit the path of your gromacs top library.